Even though we are no longer gathering for services together, the life of the church continues.

 And of course, we are God’s people, so we are called to pray.
 Take this time to nourish your prayer life.
 Pray for the world; pray for the church; pray for each other.
 And when you have said to God what you want to say, just sit in God’s presence, listening attentively, in case the holy one may have something to say to you.

 As Christ’s hands in the world, we are still called to help those in need.
 If you are able, please continue to remember Hobart City Mission, and other social support organisations.
-Items can be delivered directly to them, or to The Jesse Tree.
-You can contact Fr David or Gemma to arrange a time to drop any donations in to the church.
+Items can be delivered directly to them, or to The Jesse Tree on Mondays between 11am and 1pm (where Yvonne will be available, even though The Jesse Tree is currently not trading due to COVID-19).